 This led some drinkers to switch to hair tonic, sterno or drugs.
 Prohibition caused these actions.

 Prohibition also denied the state tax revenues from alcohol.
 This was at the very time it was causing increases in crime.
 This led to steeply higher criminal justice costs.
 That burdened tax-payers.

 Widespread crime and other problems caused by Prohibition in Kentucky and elsewhere.
 These became very obvious.
 More and more residents decided that the hoped cure was much worse than the disease.

-So over 80 percent of Kentucky voters called for Repeal to end National Prohibition.
+So over 80 percent of voters in the state called for Repeal.

-Appleton, T. “Like Banquo’s Ghost.”
-The Emergence of the Prohibition Issue in Kentucky Politics.
-U KY.
+- Appleton, T. The Emergence of the Prohid Issue in KY Politics.

-Coker, J. Liquor in the Land of the Lost Cause.
-Lexington: U Press of KY.
+- Coker, J. Liquor in the Land of the Lost Cause.

-Yater, G. Flappers, Prohibition, and all that Jazz.
+- Yater, G. Flappers, Prohib, and all that Jazz.
 Louisville Remembers the Twenties.
-Louisville: Mus Hist Sci.